 - anticonvulsant medication to stop seizures

-- drugs to help ease muscle spasms
+- muscle relaxer drugs (to help ease muscle spasms)

 - physical therapy to help slow deterioration of muscles